merikan/merikan.com/content/post/how-to-sign-git-commits.md

 ```bash
 $ brew install pinentry-mac
 ```
-We have to make gpg use the new gpg-agent.
+We have to make gpg-agent use the new pinentry.
 Create the following file, if it doesn’t exist, `~/.gnupg/gpg-agent.conf`
 ```bash
 $ vim ~/.gnupg/gpg-agent.conf
 ```